AliBiner/veterinary_system/README.md

-# Java Spring Boot - Veteriner Yönetim Sistemi Bitirme Projesi
+# Java Spring Boot - Veterinary Management System Graduation Project

-## Veteriner Yönetim Sistemi

-Veteriner yönetim sistemi projesi ile bir veteriner kliniğinin kendi işlerini yönetebildiği API yazmanı istiyoruz.

-Yazacağınız uygulama veteriner çalışanı tarafından kullanılacaktır.
-Bu uygulama ile çalışan sisteme

-- veteriner doktorları kaydedecek,

-- doktorların çalışma günlerini (müsait günlerini) kaydedecek, saat olmadan tarih olarak kayıt yapılacak,
+## Veterinary Management System

+With this project, you are expected to build an API that allows a veterinary clinic to manage its daily operations.
+The application will be used by clinic staff.
+Through this system, users will be able to:

+- Register veterinarians
+- Save veterinarians’ available working days (only date, without time)
-- müşterileri kaydedecek,
+- Register customers

-- müşterilere ait hayvanları kaydedecek,

-- hayvanlara uygulanmış aşıları tarihleriyle birlikte kaydedecek,

-- hayvanlar için veteriner hekimlere randevu oluşturacaklar,

-- randevu oluştururken tarih ve saat girilecek,

-- randevu oluştururken hem doktorun müsait günlerinden saat olmadan kontrol yapılmalı hem de randevu kayıtlarından tarih ve saat ile kontrol yapılmalı.
-Kayıtlarda çakışma olmadığı durumda randevu oluşturulmalıdır.
+- Register animals belonging to customers
+- Record vaccines applied to animals with their dates
+- Create appointments for animals with veterinarians
+- While creating appointments:
+    - The system must check if the selected date is available in the veterinarian’s schedule (day check without time)
+    - The system must also check existing appointments for conflicts (date and time)
+    - Appointments can only be created if there are no conflicts

 ---

-## Gereksinim Analizi
+## Requirements Analysis

 [Requirements Analysis](readme_files/Requirements_Analysis.md)

 ---

-## Kodlama Öncesi Analizler
+## Pre-Development Analysis

-### 1. İş Akışı
+### 1. Business Flow

 [Business Flow Analysis](readme_files/Flow_Chart_Diagrams.md)

-### 2. DB
+### 2. Database Diagram

 Right click to image and open image in new tab for detail preview